 Hiccup Circus Uganda into a “can”!

 Uganda’s single juvenile detention facility is the only centre for youths who currently have no alternative to prison.
 Although the facility benefits from being youth-only, the centre is falling apart with broken windows, peeling paint and mud-covered walls.

 Many of the youths do not have proper food, clothing or bedding, and the short supply of medicines for diseases such as Malaria leaves them suffering without treatment.
 The lack of psychological workers also means that children with disturbances are left in isolation rather than given support, and the others are left to entertain themselves with whatever they can find.

-Kampiringisa currently violates both national and international standards, as it functions as a prison as well as housing many street-children on a temporary basis.
+Kampiringisa currently violates both national and international standards, as it functions as a prison as well as housing many street-children temporarily.
 Many children are rounded up now and then by the Kampala Council and taken to the centre as there is nowhere else for them to go.

 Originally designed for 150 juveniles, the number sometimes reaches as many as 300 youths –some even as young as one year old –with only 3 staff to supervise them.